How to Set Up Oculus Proxies on Ubuntu

 Setting Up Proxies on Ubuntu

-Step 1.
-Open Your Terminal
+Open the Terminal

-Step 2.
-Set Proxy Environment Variables
+Set Up Proxy Environment Variables

 Define the environment variables to route your traffic through Oculus Proxies.